microsoft/MoCapAct/docs/index.md

 </tr>
 </table>

-To generate the videos, first download and unzip `transfer.tar.gz` from the [dataset website](https://www.microsoft.com/en-us/research/publication/mocapact-a-multi-task-dataset-for-simulated-humanoid-control/).
+To generate the videos, first download and unzip `transfer.tar.gz` from the [dataset](https://github.com/microsoft/MoCapAct#dataset).
 Then, (for the general low-level policy) run:
 ```bash
 python -m mocapact.transfer.evaluate \